haipinglu/SimplyDeep/README.md

 * Session 4: Data Preparation & CNN Transfer Learning

 ### GPU
 **GPU** computing will be lightly touched only.
-Those interested are encouraged to refer to references and try out [**free GPU access** provided by Google](https://towardsdatascience.com/kaggle-vs-colab-faceoff-which-free-gpu-provider-is-tops-d4f0cd625029) if you do not have one yet.
+Those interested are encouraged to refer to references and try out **free GPU access** provided by [Google Colab](https://colab.research.google.com/) if you do not have one yet.
+See [Google Colab Free GPU Tutorial](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d)

 ## Acknowledgement
 The materials were built with references to the following sources: